kowalcj0/tech-test-selenium-jbehave/README.md

 * firefox binary is on the PATH

-## Running the stories
+## Running all the stories in IDE

+Right-click on the Stories class, select "Run 'Stories'" (tested in IntelliJ Idea 12)

+## Running a single story in IDE

+Right-click on the RunSingleStory class, select "Run 'RunSingleStory'" (tested in IntelliJ Idea 12)

+## Running stories from the command line

-This will run the build and (after a minute or so) Firefox will open and test the etsy.com website:
+This will run the build and (after a minute or so) Firefox will open and test the yell.com website:

     mvn clean install